 There is so much going on here that a book could be written about it, so I will keep it as simple as possible.
 For now, I won’t go in to details about the possibility that Katie is feeling “dethroned” by her little brother and has chosen a “mistaken goal” (possibly misguided power) as a way to feel belonging and significance.
 She probably senses that she is “a bother,” which invites discouragement and more mistaken ideas about how to feel loved—or rebelling because (at a subconscious level) she doesn’t feel loved.

 Let’s just focus on how asking questions and listening could help Katie feel belonging and significance, diminish the power struggle, and help both Mom and Katie enjoy their time together.

 Instead of "telling" her to get out of the puddle, Dora could start by “acting instead of talking.”
-(See the Act, Don’t Talk tool card.)
+(See the "Act Without Words" tool card.)
 She could take Katie by the hand and lead her to the car – kindly and firmly.
 (Preferably without saying a word.
 Words just invite resistance.)